 Cut the bacon in tiny pieces.
 Add bacon to a soup pot and cook until browned.
 As the bacon is browning, gently rinse your crab meat in a mesh strainer.
 I prefer to use a mesh strainer instead of a colander.
 Reserve in fridge.

 Once browned, remove bacon and allow to drain on paper towels.
 Reserve at least two to three tablespoons of the bacon fat in the pot.
 Next, add the chopped celery, chopped onion, diced potatoes, diced jalapeno, the thyme springs, and bay leaves.
-Season with kosher salt and pepper.
+Season with kosher salt and black pepper.

 Add back about one-half of the bacon pieces.
 Allow all of this to soften and get coated in the bacon fat for about four to five minutes.